coderstar1234/firstjava/README.md

 <h1 align="center">First Java program</h1>
-<p aling="center">The first code for Java coding.</p>
+<p align="center">The first code for Java coding.</p>
 <h2 align="center">Deceleration:📟</h2>

 - This project contains the first Java code I ever wrote.
 It is a simple "Hello, World!" program that prints a greeting to the console.

 <h1 align="center">Getting Started</h1>

-To run the program, you'll need to have Java installed on your machine.
+- To run the program, you'll need to have Java installed on your machine.
 You can check if Java is installed by running the following command in your terminal:

 <h1 align="center">Copy code</h1>
 java -version